tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 The system will automatically shut down and disconnect your RDP session.

-### Task 5: Create a managed image from the Master Image VM
+### Task 5: Create a managed image from the gold Image VM

 1. Sign in to the [Azure Portal](https://portal.azure.com/).